punchagan/expense-tracker/README.md

     - View barcharts of expenses by day of week
   - Filter by categories for expenses
 - Mark transactions as ignored transactions from the UI
-- Allow assigning one or more categories for transactions from the UI
+- Assign one or more categories for transactions from the UI
-- Allow adding remarks on transactions
+- Add remarks on transactions
+- Edit merchant (counterparty) names from the UI, since data from Banks usually truncates names.

 ### To be implemented/ideas

 - Automatically add categories for similar transactions
-- Mark some transactions as repayment for another transaction, when spending in a group
+- Mark some transactions as repayment for another transaction.
+Useful when splitting a bill after you have paid it.
-  - Just grouping a bunch of transactions together might be good?
-May just be a tag?
-Or treating them as a single transaction in the UI?
-- Filter by transactions made to a particular account/merchant
+- Filter by counterparty name
-  - Allow adding full names to account/merchants when full name cannot be inferred from downloaded transactions.

 ### Screenshot